theSchein/SlideCheck/README.md

 ## Usage

 1. Open the application in your web browser.
-2. Upload a slide deck file (PDF, PPTX, or ODP) or provide a Canva or Google Slides URL.
+2. Upload a slide deck file (PDF, PPTX, ODP, or KEY) or provide a Canva, Figma, or Google Slides URL.
 3. Click "Validate" to process the slide deck.
 4. View the validation results, including both deterministic and AI-powered checks.